How to Stay Safe in Rideshares

 The spokesperson continued, saying, “Proactive measures including driver verification, sharing trip details, and the use of in-app emergency features are some of the best safety tools today’s rideshare passengers have at their disposal.”

-You don’t have to shy away from using a rideshare service this holiday season, but you should still take caution when getting into a stranger’s car.
-Familiarizing yourself with the risks that passengers see every year can help you better prepare for holiday travel.
+You don’t have to shy away from using a rideshare service, but you should still take caution when getting into a stranger’s car.
+Familiarizing yourself with the risks that passengers see can help you better prepare for safe travel.

 Our team hopes that increased awareness about the subtle dangers of ridesharing can encourage drivers and corporate representatives to invest more resources in initiatives that improve passengers’ safety.